tedai-hackathon/information-2024/faq.md

 ## What is the hackathon timeline?

-Aug 18: Application open
+TBD: Application open
-Sep 29: Application close
+Sep 6: Application close
-Sep 15: Teams announced
+Sep 20: Teams announced
-Oct 14: Hackathon start
+Oct 19: Hackathon start
-Oct 15:  Hackathon end
+Oct 20:  Hackathon end

 ## How can I participate in the hackathon?
 Register your team at https://ai-event.ted.com/hackathon.
 We will then evaluate their submission and let them know.
 The space is limited so don't wait.